“I've been having excruciating sinus headaches for the last few days.”

 You're feeling sick with a sinus infection.
 You were supposed to meet a friend for dinner tomorrow evening, but you don't think you're going to feel better by then.
-You're writing an email to explain why you can't make it.
-You write:
+You write this in an email to explain why you can't make it.

 I've been having excruciating sinus headaches for the last few days.